ceydaduzgec/SWE574/docs/weekly-notes/week2.md

 - Requirements shall be updated.
 - Framework and todo's based on requirements shall be strong.
 - Mock-ups shall be revised.
 Not required features exists.
 - Annotation feature is important.
 - Web Annotation Data Model shall be followed.

 ### TODO: Do these steps and delete them.

 - Assign progress status from the project.
-- Create interface for the recommendations.
+- Create interface for recommendations.
 - Create annotation framework.

 ## Meeting Details :